NoSlimes/DLog/README.md

 ## Developer-Only Logs

-Use `DevLog`, `DevLogWarning`, and `DevLogError` for messages you want to see only in the editor.
-These calls are excluded from builds automatically, so there’s no runtime cost.
+Use `LogDev`, `LogDevWarning`, and `LogDevError` for messages you want to see only in the editor.
+These calls are excluded from builds automatically, so there’s no runtime cost or bloat.

 Perfect for noisy debug info like position updates or internal state dumps: